In Dumbarton the cy

-Found what at first sight appeared to be a nice looking picnic area and went in.
+t first sight appeared to be a nice looking picnic area and went in.
 Several wooden tables with very thick wooden tops.
 Unfortunately, someone thought it would be fun to light fires on top of the tables and several had holes right through.
-I found one which was just singed.
+I found one which was just

 I reached Loch Lomond at Balloch which was very touristy with loads of people boarding boats.
 There were cycle route signs pointing to Luss but they seemed to be going the wrong way.
 A guy asked if I was lost and directed me the opposite way on quiet roads which he said would pick up the cycle track.
 They did.